Many people prefer not to pay taxes, but the reality is that you likely have to pay taxes.

 Your beneficiary isn't the only one who is exempt from paying taxes on your life insurance.

 Anyone who wants to safeguard their loved ones in the case of their death should consider getting life insurance.
-In most cases, the money you get from the policy will not be taxed (ie. your loved ones receive it tax-free).
+In most cases, the life insurance money you get from the policy will not be taxed (ie. your loved ones receive it tax-free).